cloneafix/django-test/README.md

 **NOTE:** Keep in mind that these Parameters will only be available within the same region you're deploying this Pipeline stack.
 Also, if these values ever change you will need to [update these parameters](https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html) as well as update the "fbo-pipeline" Cloudformation stack.

+You could provide these values in the cloudformation deployment as parameters too.
+But this would be less secure as it might be stored in git or on your local disc (token is sensitive data).

 ### Pipeline creation

 Run the following AWS CLI command to create the pipeline: